HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/transient-users-building-jaas-modules.md

 ## Building and deploying custom JAAS login module

-You can download entire code for the above example from [here](https://git.cwp.pnp-hcl.com/hclds/hclds-keycloak/tree/develop/dx.jaas.sample).
-Here we will be using Maven and Eclipse to build the custom JAAS login module jar file.
+You can download the entire code for the `ITransientUsersLoginModule interface` example from [here](https://git.cwp.pnp-hcl.com/hclds/hclds-keycloak/tree/develop/dx.jaas.sample).
+Here we use Maven and Eclipse to build the custom JAAS login module jar file.

 !!!note
-    Make sure that the following JAR files are available in the `lib` folder
+    Make sure that the following JAR files are available in the `lib` folder:

     - com.ibm.ws.runtime.jar
     - com.ibm.ws.security.oidc.client.jar

-    These JAR files can be found in the `app_server_root/plugins` folder on the server, for example `/opt/HCL/AppServer/plugins`
+    These JAR files are found in the `app_server_root/plugins` folder on the server, for example `/opt/HCL/AppServer/plugins`.

-1. Open the Eclipse IDE and import the `dx.jaas.sample` folder from this repository
+1. Open the Eclipse IDE and import the `dx.jaas.sample` folder from this repository.

-1. After making your changes, right-click on the `dx.jaas.sample` folder in Eclipse, then select Run as > Maven install
+2. Right-click on the `dx.jaas.sample` folder in Eclipse and select **Run as > Maven install**.

 1. Next, go to Run as again and choose `Maven build...` Configure your build window with the following details:
     1. Add `package` as a Goal
-    1. Check your JRE
+    2. Check your JRE
-    1. Click Run
+    3. Click **Run**.

     ![Running maven project](../../../../../../../images/DX_JAAS_MODULE_ECLIPSE_RUN.png)

 1. Once it is complete you will get `dx.jaas.sample.jar` file in `dx.jaas.sample\target\dx.jaas.sample.jar` folder

-1. Now copy the `dx.jaas.sample.jar` into the class path (e.g. `opt/HCL/lib/ext/` for traditional environments or `/opt/HCL/wp_profile/classes` for containerized environments).
+2. Now copy the `dx.jaas.sample.jar` into the classpath (for example `opt/HCL/lib/ext/` for traditional environments or `/opt/HCL/wp_profile/classes` for containerized environments):

     ```sh
     cp dx.jaas.sample.jar /opt/HCL/wp_profile/classes
     ```

-1. Configure the global security settings in WAS ISC
+3. Configure the global security settings in WAS ISC.

     Navigate to **Global Security** > **JAAS - System Logins** > **WEB_INBOUND**.

     Use the class provided by your JAR file or use the default `TransientUsersLoginModule` class.

-1. Ensure that the module order for **WEB_INBOUND** is set as follows
+4. Set the module order for **WEB_INBOUND** as follows:

     | Module Class Name | Module Order |
     | --- | --- |